If you’re looking for unique experiences in London, you’ve come to the right place!

 4. Unique Photoshoot Locations

-If you are looking for that perfect picture for “the Gram”, then check out this cool photoshoot experience that takes you to some of the most photogenic locations in London.
+If you are looking for that perfect picture for “the Gram”, then check out this cool photoshoot experience that takes you to the tower bridge for a quick photo shoot with a profesisonal photographer.

 What’s more, your guide and photographer will share tips on how you can take the perfect picture on your own camera, or even from your phone.

-The cost of the photoshoot is £170, ($203), and includes 100 unedited and 25 professionally edited photos, sent to you within two weeks of your shoot.
+The cost of the Tower Bridge photoshoot starts at around $35, and includes unedited and professionally edited photos, sent to you within two weeks of your shoot, while the longer tour second option visits more iconic attractions and includes more photos.

 This really is one of the best unique luxury experiences in London and will leave you with a permanent reminder of your trip to enjoy and share for years to come.